 Students are invited to visit the campus and talk with an admissions counselor.
-Appointments are encouraged and may be made by corresponding with or calling the Office of Admissions.
+Appointments are encouraged and can be made by completing our online form.

 The Office of Admissions practices a rolling admission policy.
 Applications are closed when no space is available.

-Confirmation of intent to enroll, in the form of an advance tuition deposit, is required of all candidates offered Day Division admission for the term beginning in the fall.
+Confirmation of intent to enroll, in the form of an advance tuition deposit, is required of all candidates offered Day Division admission.
 Requests for deposits are mailed to admitted students in February.
 The deposit is due March 1, or 15 days after the offer of admission, whichever is later.
 The deposit is 100 percent refundable upon written request until May 1.
 It is then 50 percent refundable upon written request until July 1.
 The deposit is nonrefundable thereafter.
 Any request for a tuition deposit waiver/deferral should be made in writing to the director of Admissions.
-No tuition deposit is required for extended programs enrollment or for January Day Division enrollment.

 Housing Application and Deposit Requirements

 In February, requests for housing deposits are mailed to admitted students.
 Housing deposits for Semester I are due March 1, or 15 days after the offer of admission, whichever is later.
 Deposits for the semester beginning in January are due Dec.
 1, or immediately upon notification of admission, whichever is later.
 Deposits for the fall are 100 percent refundable upon written request until May 1, 50 percent refundable upon written request from that date until July 1, and nonrefundable thereafter.
-Any request for a housing deposit waiver/deferral should be made in writing to the director of Admissions.
 Deposits for the term beginning in January are nonrefundable.

 Housing contracts will be provided to each student who submits the $50 housing deposit.
 Residence hall and roommate preferences are honored whenever possible with consideration given to the order in which deposits and contracts are received.
 Campus housing normally is available only to full-time students, although requests from day students taking as few as nine hours may be considered on an individual basis when space is available.
 Students dropping below prescribed course load limits for resident students may be allowed to continue residence hall living depending upon their academic and social conduct records.

 Questions regarding residence facilities, including those for the physically challenged, may be directed to the Office of Residence Life.
-Married students who wish accommodations in University-owned apartments should request an Application for Married Student Housing from the Office of Residence Life.
 The University reserves the right to make all final decisions regarding residence hall assignments and to determine who may live in University-owned housing.